benymaxparsa/benymaxparsa.github.io/_pages/about.md

 ## During my first two years of university as an undergraduate student:

 After taking the annual university entrance exam, I got accepted to the Vali-e-Asr University of Rafsanjan.
+I began my studies as a Computer Engineering major.
 I was Remarkably superb at my programming-related courses during my first two years.
 I was immensely passionate about programming but didn't precisely understand what I wanted to do in the future, and I didn't know how vital mathematics was.
 Due to that, I hardly got any good grades in my math & Science classes in my first two years of being a student.

+It's worth noting that because I performed so well in my computer-related courses, our department offered me a chance to pick Software Engineering as the area of my major.
+Our department's software engineering is the most robust and highly competitive field.
+Not many students get the chance to get into this area of Computer Engineering major in our school.

 ## After my 4th semester ended: